Vin-meido/COM3D2.UndressUtil/README.md

 - Shortcut: shortcut key to use to show the undress window manually (unset by default)

+- Keep yotogi undress state: When in yotogi, keep undress state when switching to a new position / skill.
+Both for normal yotogi and free/recollection mode.

 - Verbose log: enable verbose logging in BepInEx console.
 Enable only when you want to report a problem.

 **Scene settings**